-The red-tailed black-cockatoo (Calyptorhynchus banksii) is a forest-dwelling member of the parrot family that requires large tree hollows for nesting.
-Two subspecies are listed as threatened: the south-eastern subspecies (C. b. graptogyne) and the forest subspecies (C. b. naso).
+The red-tailed black-cockatoo (Calyptorhynchus banksii) is a forest-dwelling species of parrot that requires large tree hollows for nesting.
+Two subspecies are listed as threatened: the southeastern subspecies (C. b. graptogyne) and the forest subspecies (C. b. naso).
 The south-eastern red-tailed black-cockatoo is found only in western Victoria and south-east South Australia.
 It inhabits eucalypt woodlands of varying species, but feeds mainly on seeds from desert stringybark (E. arenacea) and brown stringybark (E. baxteri).
 The forest red-tailed black-cockatoo is found only in south-west Australia and feeds mainly on seeds from jarrah (E. marginata) and karri (E. diversicolor).
 Both subspecies face threats from habitat loss and limited availability of nesting hollows.